Scale decomposition in compressible turbulence: Identifying the viscous range sec:viscousrange

-In the analysis above we needed to assume that $\mu$ is a constant.
-The results should still hold if $\mu(\bx)$ only varies over large length-scales $\gg\ell$ or if its fluctuations are small relative to the mean $|\mu(\bx)-\langle\mu \rangle| \ll\langle\mu\rangle$. {\it A priori} tests of compressible turbulence by \cite*{Vremanetal95}, \cite*{VremanThesis}, and \cite*{Martinetal00} seem to suggest that, indeed, the additional non-linearity in viscous terms introduced by Sutherland's law is small.
+The arguments above and the proof in Proposition \ref{Prop1} presume that $\mu$ is a constant.
+In Proposition \ref{Prop3}, we extend the result to the more general case of a spatially variable viscosity, $\mu(\bx)$, under an additional assumption that $\grad\mu$ vanishes with $\mu\to 0$.
+In \ref{ap:Viscouseffects_variable}, we provide a physical justification for this assumption based on Sutherland's law or a power law relation, $\mu(\bx) \sim T^{\alpha}(\bx)$. {\it A priori} tests of compressible turbulence simulations by \cite*{Vremanetal95}, \cite*{VremanThesis}, and \cite*{Martinetal00} seem to suggest that, indeed, the additional non-linearity in viscous terms introduced by a spatially varying $\mu(\bx)$ is small.

 The scale decompostion employed in the large-scale momentum balance (\ref{largemomentum}) is equivalent to traditional Favre filtering (see for example \cite{Garnieretal09}), where a Favre filtered function is weighted by the density: \be \wt{f}_\ell(\bx) \equiv \frac{\OL{\rho f}_\ell(\bx)}{\OL\rho_\ell(\bx)}. \lb{FavreDef}\ee The operator $(\,\wt{\cdot}\,)$ is linear but does not commute with derivatives.
 The large-scale momentum balance (\ref{largemomentum}) can be rewritten using definition (\ref{FavreDef}) as